About PFAS:

 PFAS and the PSD’s Water Supply:

-2. Approximately 60% of the PSD’s drinking water is provided by its Reverse Osmosis Drinking Water Treatment Plant.
+- About 75% of the PSD’s water comes from its own groundwater, including about 60% provided by the PSD’s Reverse Osmosis Drinking Water Treatment Plant.
 Reverse Osmosis, or RO, is among the leading barrier technologies to safeguard against PFAS contamination of drinking water.
+The PSD is in the process of a project to increase the amount of water provided by the RO Plant (from 4 million gallons a day to 6 million gallons a day, which is the average day demand for PSD water).

-6. The PSD monitors for more than 35 types of PFAS.
-The most recent monitoring revealed one PFAS compound in one sample from one PSD groundwater well.
-The compound is not among the proposed compounds to be regulated at this time.
+- The PSD monitors for more than 35 types of PFAS.
+The most recent monitoring revealed no PFAS compounds in PSD groundwater wells.